kenspirit/cacti/weaver/docs/docs/external/architecture-and-design/decentralized-identity.md

 #### Interoperation Identity Network

-The ideal IIN architecture is illustrated in the figure below, inspired by Hyperleder Indy, whose architecture is used in our canonical (or reference) implementation.
+The ideal IIN architecture is illustrated in the figure below, inspired by Hyperledger Indy, whose architecture is used in our canonical (or reference) implementation.
 Built on a DLT itself, an Indy-based IIN can provide the combination of assurance and decentralization that a centralized registry cannot.
 Further, such an IIN will support the entire SSI and DID standard, maintaining credential schemas and verification keys, and issuing _verifiable credentials_ that can be used for privacy-preserving authentications.

 ![alt text](../../../static/architecture-assets/iin.jpg)